Frequently Asked Questions

-Yes, if you apply between March 2 and May 1, 2022, it is possible, however, your chances of admission or a scholarship may be diminished.
+Yes, if you apply between March 2 and May 1, 2022, it is possible, however, your chances of gaining admission or a scholarship will be greatly diminished.
 Late applications will not be reviewed until after all timely applications are reviewed.

 Can I apply after the late decision deadline?

-No, the application will close May 3, 2021 at 11:59 p.m.
+No, the application will close May 1, 2022.
 We will not receive applications from the LSAC after the late decision deadline has passed.

 Can the application be used for any semester?

 No. We accept first-year students for the fall semester only.
-We accept transfer and visiting students for all semesters.
-For more information regarding transfer application, please view the "About Transfer Students" section below.
+For information regarding transfer or visiting student application, please view the "About Transfer Students" section below.
 You should choose the appropriate electronic application to apply for admission as an entering, transfer (fall or spring), or visiting (fall, spring, summer) student.
 If you are denied admission and choose to reapply in a subsequent year, you must complete a new application.

 Do you grant personal interviews?

 No. Time limitations and the large number of applicants prevent us from granting personal interviews.
 It is important to include any information you wish to be considered by the Admissions Committee within your application.